yfgit2012/Multimodal-LLM/text_to_image.md

 negative_prompt="ugly, deformed, disfigured, poor details, bad anatomy"
 ```

-Prompt: super realism cinematic film still of a young Chinese woman sitting on a bench reading a book, in a forest park.
-highly detailed, high budget hollywood movie, cinemascope, moody, epic, gorgeous, film grain

 Prompt:
 ```
 super realism cinematic film still of a young woman sitting on a bench reading a book, in a forest park.